erewok/pelecanus/README.md

 #### Keys, Values, Items, etc.

-A `PelicanJson` object is a modified version of a Python dictionary, so you can use all of the normal dictionary methods, but it will mostly return nested results (which means you will often get duplicate `keys`):
+A `PelicanJson` object is a modified version of a Python dictionary, so you can use all of the normal dictionary methods, but it will mostly return nested results (which means you will often get duplicate `keys`).
+The length of the object too will be based on all the nested keys present:

 ```python
 >>> list(pelican.keys())